×

 All about Diabase and Lignite Properties

 Know all about Diabase and Lignite properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Diabase belongs to Igneous Rocks while Lignite belongs to Sedimentary Rocks.Texture of Diabase is Aphanitic, Granular whereas that of Lignite is Amorphous, Glassy.
 Diabase appears Vesicular and Lignite appears Veined or Pebbled.
-The luster of Diabase is not available while that of Lignite is dull to vitreous to submetallic.
+The luster of Diabase is while that of Lignite is dull to vitreous to submetallic.
 Diabase is available in dark grey to black colors whereas Lignite is available in black, brown, dark brown, grey, light to dark grey colors.
 The commercial uses of Diabase are an oil and gas reservoir, cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Lignite are electricity generation.